We all know that music is a universal language. It connects us, inspires us, and often, it tells stories that words alone can’t express.

-Visitors to your website will feel like it’s too much work to sift through everything just to find something that is of interest to them and even when they do, most of your writing will be disjointed and unrelated.
+Visitors to your own website will feel like it’s too much work to sift through everything just to find something of interest to them, and even when they do, most of your writing will be disjointed and unrelated.

 But, if you decide on a specific focus for your blog, you are more likely to get targeted traffic to your site because those musicians or music lovers will know that you have exactly what they’re looking for.

-For instance, you could first start writing posts about your favorite artist, and then expand to another, and eventually write about 5-10 of your favorite artists.
+For instance, you could start writing posts about your favorite artist, expand to another, and eventually write about 5-10 of your favorite artists.

-From there, you’ll likely have traffic being sent from search engines and you can expand into the different areas mentioned above such as concert venues or playing specific music instruments.
+You’ll likely have traffic being sent from search engines, and you can expand into the different areas mentioned above, such as concert venues or playing specific musical instruments.

 Start narrow, grow broad.
-After launching a whole portfolio of blogs, this is one of the tactics that I’ve learned is a great way to be successful.
+After launching a whole portfolio of blogs, this is one of the tactics that I’ve learned is a great way to succeed.

-Now it’s time to define your music niche.
-Choosing a niche is simply deciding what your blog is going to be about and the audience you’re going to serve.
+Next on how to start a music blog, it’s time to define your music niche.
+Choosing a niche is simply deciding what your blog will be about and the audience you’re going to serve.

-No music blog can ever be successful without a niche.
-That’s because nobody really cares about a music blog, but if you have a blog dedicated to EDM (electronic dance music), the EDM community will care!
+No music blog can ever be successful without a blogging niche.
+Of course, nobody really cares about a music blog, but the EDM community will care if you have a blog dedicated to EDM (electronic dance music)!

-To find your niche, you must hone in on one specific genre of the music industry and make that the focus of almost all your music blogging.
+Starting a music blog requires finding your niche; you must hone in on one specific music industry genre and make that the focus of almost all your music blogging.

-Here are some of the leading music genres that you can choose from:
+Here are some of the leading music blog ideas & genres that you can choose from: